jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 5.1.4 We will sign strict confidentiality agreements with companies, organizations and individuals with whom we share personal information, requiring them to process personal information in accordance with our instructions, the Privacy Policy and any other relevant confidentiality and security measures.
 In order to ensure the security and control of data in the third party, we launched JD YunDing services, which provide a safe and reliable data use and storage environment in the Cloud to ensure the security of user data.
 In the use of personal sensitive data, we will require third parties to adopt data desensitization and encryption technologies to better protect user data.

-5.1.5 Information will be exchanged with other companies and organizations in order to comply with laws, perform or apply to our terms of use and other agreements or protect the rights, property or security of JD Cloud, you or other customers of JD Cloud, for example, preventing fraud and other illegal activities and reducing credit risk.
+5.1.5 Information will be exchanged with other companies and organizations in order to comply with laws, perform or apply to our terms of use and other agreements or protect the rights, property or security of JD Cloud & AI, you or other customers of JD Cloud & AI, for example, preventing fraud and other illegal activities and reducing credit risk.
 However, this does not include personal information sold, rented, shared or otherwise disclosed for the purpose of profit in violation of the commitments made in the Privacy Policy.

 5.2 Transfer